You can choose the speed of learning

 What retention can I obtain with the forgetting index set to 9%?
 What if I then change it to 12%?

-For the forgetting index of 9%, the retention should be 95.4% (see the formula above).
+If you accomplish the forgetting index of 9%, the retention will equal 95.4% (see the formula above).
 For 12%, the same figure will be 93.9%.
 Note that if your material is very difficult, your measured forgetting index may be higher than the requested forgetting index.
 This comes from the fact that SuperMemo imposes some boundary conditions on the increase of intervals.
 Elements that have been forgotten more than five times should be reformulated with a view to reducing their difficulty or increasing their mnemonic component.

 If you initially set the forgetting index to 9% and later on increase it to 12%, you will probably start with retention of 94-95% which will later gradually decrease to 92-93% (after the change)